jimbrake/FPGA-parts-with-free-tools/README.md

 Part pricing is lowest original advertised price
 Which are completely out of date
 Printout in portrait mode on 8.5x11" paper is 4 pages
+Data is not verified and is mostly correct